 Ian has played brass instruments for over 45 years.
 Brass bands, orchestras, swing bands and small jazz combos are all familiar territory, but mainly on trombone, EEb bass (tuba) and other valve operated brass instruments.
 Ian conducted the Motueka District Brass from 2005-09 and has continued to do relief conducting as required.
 Currently he is a member of the Nelson Jazz Club Big Band and 6-piece jazz band Bourbon Street Beat.

 Instruments: Singing, Speech and Drama

 Jess has been teaching voice for ten years, starting off in Christchurch as a high school specialist music and drama teacher.
 She has appeared in a number of musical theatre productions both on and off stage, most notably performing with Showbiz Christchurch for Sparks in the Park, Cats and most recently Phantom of the Opera.
 Jess was an original member and soloist for the renowned Christchurch Pops Choir, took part in the New Zealand International Summer Singing School in 2011, and has since been fortunate enough to study with some of the best vocal tutors in New Zealand.

-Instruments: Music Theory, Piano, Singing, Songwriting
+Instruments: Keyboards, Piano, Singing, Songwriting

 Joe was born in New York City and began singing and playing keyboards at age 5.
 He sang and played in local bands as a teenager and also began auditioning for Broadway Musicals.
 At 17 years old he was cast in a principal role in the national tour of the Broadway musical “The Me Nobody Knows”.
 After completing tertiary studies, he was cast as Teen Angel/Johnny Casino in the First National touring company of the Broadway musical “Grease” and later played those roles on Broadway.
 Shifting to Europe, he was signed to RCA Records in Rome where he was a singer/songwriter with the band “Pandemonium”.